JanHerca/urantiapedia/output/wikijs/en/article/Peep_Sober/The_Future_of_our_Planet_as_a_Known_and_Unknown_Reality_2.md

 Readers of _The Urantia Book_ may find it fascinating to learn that an 11th-century Irish prophet, Saint Malachy O'Morgair, was in the possession of a list of all future Popes.
 According to his list, there will be only two more Popes.
 After them, a Judgment Day will dawn, said he.
 It is probable that this means a new dispensational adjudication.

-_The Urantia Book_ says: _There has never been a magisterial mission on your world ..._ [UB 49:5.26](/en/The_Urantia_Book/49#p5_26) This anomaly is perhaps due to Caligastia's joining the Lucifer rebellion, and Adam and Eve's default.
+_The Urantia Book_ says: _There has never been a magisterial mission on your world ..._ <a id="a115_88"></a>[UB 49:5.26](/en/The_Urantia_Book/49#p5_26) This anomaly is perhaps due to Caligastia's joining the Lucifer rebellion, and Adam and Eve's default.
 Divine mercy is conditioned by divine righteousness.
 Does this actually mean that people will be judged as righteous and unrighteous, as those who are saved and as those who are not? — This is a crucial question.

 ## Part III: The Law of Seven

-> _The more truth you know, the more truth you are, the more of the past you can understand and of the future you can comprehend._ [UB 118:3.2](/en/The_Urantia_Book/118#p3_2)
+> _The more truth you know, the more truth you are, the more of the past you can understand and of the future you can comprehend._ <a id="a119_131"></a>[UB 118:3.2](/en/The_Urantia_Book/118#p3_2)

 Is it possible for us to comprehend the laws of human evolution — what it was, what it is, and what it will be?
 Do we have the adequate tools for that?
 Our words and concepts should be abstract, universal, and comprehensive enough.